smaurice101/transactionalmachinelearning/README.md

 **4. Pricing**: Use TML to build optimal pricing of products at scale.

-**5. Oil/Gas**: Use TML to optimize oil drilling operations **sub-second** and drilling oil wells faster and cheaper with minimal downtime
+**5. Oil/Gas**: Use TML to optimize oil drilling operations **sub-second** and drill oil wells faster and cheaper with minimal downtime

 **6. SO MUCH MORE...

 **The above usecases are not possible with conventional machine learning methods that require frequent human interventions that create lots of friction, and not very elastic.**

-By using Apache Kafka On-Premise many advanced, and large, TML usecases are 80-90% cheapers than cloud-native usecase, mainly because storage, compute, Egress/Ingress are localized.
-Giving Compute and Storage are extremely low-cost On-Premise solutions with TML are on the rise.
+**By using Apache Kafka On-Premise many advanced, and large, TML usecases are 80-90% cheapers than cloud-native usecase, mainly because storage, compute, Egress/Ingress are localized.
+Giving Compute and Storage are extremely low-cost On-Premise solutions with TML are on the rise. **

 Strengthen your knowledge of the inner workings of TML solutions using data streams with auto machine learning integrated with Apache Kafka.  **You will be at the forefront of an exciting area of machine learning that is focused on speed of data and algorithm creation, scale, and automation.**